bmmage/restful-api-example/README.md

-# Helix Sleep Code Challenge
+# Restful api using Jwt Auth
 ## Setup
 All seeded users will be created with the same password which is `secret`.
 A list of seeded user will be displayed in the terminal, the last one listed is an admin user `admin@user.com`.